jesvijonathan/SIH-Project-2022-Image-Verification/Readme.md

 Seriously, I'm bored..
 I will not be touching this project for a while, you can mess around and share your thoughts..  it's done for now.
 Regards Jesvi Jonathan

+Update :
+Back here, so today alone, lots of things have been done starting with Ui, the ui has beenm made responsive (@baitman) & cleaner from last update proved to give less errors program linked with all aspects, no hidden features hanging around (messy though) java script added, delay after submition to return to form result screen been extended & JS confirmation has been, with popups to notify
+Hosted on server, added required dependecies &  made changes to work on linux cloud service logger active, custom domain (routing) prepared flowchart, ppt, Demo Video (screen recorder) and other stuff, check commit changes...

+thats it... bye
+regards Jesvi Jonathan